/ VST Home / Frequently Asked Questions

 Q: I would like to distribute my VST 3 plug-in/host as freeware/shareware in binary form only.

 • You can distribute your VST 3 plug-in/host in a binary form.
-This always requires that you to choose the "Proprietary Steinberg VST 3" license.
+This always requires you to choose the "Proprietary Steinberg VST 3" license.

 • Even though you distribute your VST 3 plug-in/host as freeware/shareware you need to adhere to the requirements of the "Proprietary Steinberg VST 3" license.